rfwlab/rfw/docs/articles/api/state.md

 For a comparison between store and signals, see [Stores vs signals](../guide/store-vs-signals).

+## StoreHook

+`state.StoreHook` runs on every mutation, allowing external observers such as plugins or devtools to react to state changes without importing the `state` package directly.
+Assign a function with the signature `func(module, store, key string, value any)` to receive notifications for each update.

+## SetLogger

+`state.SetLogger` replaces the default logger used when stores run in development mode.
+Provide an implementation of `state.Logger` and call `state.SetLogger` to capture or redirect mutation logs.

 ## History

 Passing `WithHistory` to `state.NewStore` records mutations and enables `Undo` and `Redo`: